 The interpretation of the verse, “Dearly beloved, avenge not yourselves” is that a Christian is supposed always to have a forgiving attitude.
 The reader believes that Apostle Paul is asking Christians not to possess an “eye for an eye” attitude but learn to forgive and forget.
 The ideology of forgiveness is taught and preached in every church as it is known to be the most important quality a Christian can possess.
 Jesus Christ is always referred to as being the prime example of the same.
 The Bible says that he called out from the cross he was crucified on and asked God to forgive everyone.
 This might make one believe that forgiveness is crucial and non-negotiable in a believer’s life.

 Interpretation #2 God will punish Christians’ enemies

 The reader believes that the meaning of the verse, “for it is written, Vengeance is mine; I will repay, saith the Lord” is that God tends to punish anyone who brings even a small amount of hurt or pain to a Christian’s life.
 The reader understands that God is very protective of His children.
 It is probable that a person makes many enemies in their lifetime due to some factor or the other.
-For instance, if a person who is being bullied is a Christian, then God intervenes and punishes the bully.
-This even makes God intolerant towards a Christian’s enemies.
+For instance, if a Christian comes under harm or falls into a conflict, God intervenes and punishes the oppressor.
+Thus, reader strongly believes that God is intolerant towards a Christian’s enemies.